 Common names: cutleaf burnweed, cutleaf fireweed, New Zealand fireweed, Australian burnweed, bushman's burnweed, cut-leaved coast fireweed, Australian fireweed, little fireweed, coastal burnweed, Australian burnweed, toothed coast fireweed

-Senecio glomeratus (cutleaf burnweed) is an annual or short-lived perennials in the Asteraceae family.
+Senecio glomeratus (cutleaf burnweed) is an annual or short-lived perennial in the Asteraceae family.
 It is among the most serious plant pests on the Channel Islands and also occurs along the mainland California coast.
 Cutleaf burnweed moves quickly into disturbed areas and is widespread in disturbed sites within North Coast redwood forests.
-It can also invade undisturbed grasslands.Rating: Moderate
+It can also invade undisturbed grasslands.Cal-IPC Rating: Moderate?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.

 Weed Management NotesNo Weed RIC Management Notes are available for this species.
 Check for information on other species in the genus on the Weed RIC site.

 - Jepson Manual 2nd ed. invasive plant name changes.
 Brusati, Elizabeth.
 Vol 20, Issue 2